gusl/Sorcetta/README.md

 **Q:** when are two pieces of code good translations of each other?  i.e. when do two pieces of code compute the same function?<br>
 **A:** when they agree on every *valid* input.
+**Q:** what is valid input?
+**A:** for the purposes of Project A, an input is valid if it satisfies the precondition (i.e. the last PRE statement).

+For Project B, we will be testing *sequences* of lines, and will compare variable values after each line.
+The precondition is only enforced at the top of the sequence.
+At a given line, an input is valid if it can be achieved, given the code above it.

 ## .Rjl file